City of Cape Town: Council

 Cape Town is governed by a 231-member city council elected in a system of mixed-member proportional representation.
 The city is divided into 116 wards, each of which elects a councillor by first-past-the-post voting.
 The remaining 115 councillors are elected from party lists so that the total number of councillors for each party is proportional to the number of votes received by that party.

 The makeup of the council after the 2021 election is shown in the following table.

 The speaker of the council is Felicity Purchase of the Democratic Alliance.

 The council is divided into 24 subcouncils which deal with local functions for between three and six wards.
 A subcouncil consists of the ward councillors and a similar number of proportionally-elected councillors assigned to the subcouncil.
-A subcounil is chaired by one of the councillors and appoints a manager to run its day-to-day business.
+A subcouncil is chaired by one of the councillors and appoints a manager to run its day-to-day business.
 A subcouncil does not have any inherent responsibilities in law, but it is entitled to make recommendations to the City Council about anything that affects its area.
 The City Council may also delegate responsibilities to the subcouncils.